Tuyosu/docs/terms-of-service.md

 ---

 ##### 12. Contact Information
-For any questions about these Terms, please contact us through the official support channels listed on osunolimits.dev.
+For any questions about these Terms, please contact us through the official support channels listed on Tuyosu.

 ---